sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Deleting Users/Groups
 ++++++++++++++++++++

-In Fire Insights, users cannot be deleted.
+In Fire Insights, users cannot be deleted, We can delete Groups.
 But users can be made inactive.

 Superuser